Kendall Grove: Other regional promotions

 Grove was scheduled to face Casey Ryan at LXF 6 on March 20, 2020, but the event was cancelled due to the COVID-19 pandemic.

 Ten years after their first bout with Grove lost by unanimous decision, Grove rematched Michał Materla on January 21, 2023, at KSW 78, losing the bout in the second round after being dropped and finished with ground and pound.

 Bare knuckle boxing

-After three straight losses in Bellator, Grove signed to a new promotion, Bare Knuckle FC and debuted on August 25, 2018.
+After three straight losses in Bellator, Grove signed to a new promotion, Bare Knuckle FC and debuted on August 25, 2018 at BKFC 2.
 He faced Bruce Abramski and won the bout by unanimous decision.

 In his sophomore bout in BKFC, Grove faced Marcel Stamps at BKFC 3 on October 20, 2018.
 He lost the fight via knockout.

 Grove next faced fellow UFC veteran Hector Lombard at BKFC 12 on September 11, 2020.
 He lost the fight via knockout in the first round.